microsoft/onnxruntime/docs/genai/tutorials/phi3-python.md

 Phi-3 ONNX models are hosted on HuggingFace and you can run them with the ONNX Runtime generate() API.

-The mini (3.3B) and medium (14B) versions available now, with support for small coming soon.
+The mini (3.3B) and medium (14B) versions available now, with support.
 Both mini and medium have a short (4k) context version and a long (128k) context version.
 The long context version can accept much longer prompts and produce longer output text, but it does consume more memory.

 Available models are: